ryu-hg/ba-job-search/README.md

-# ba-job-search
+# BA Portfolio -  Job Search Journey
-Analysis of my business analyst job search process
+Welcome to my Business Analysis Portfolio repository.
+This collection showcases a comprehensive set of business analysis artifacts and methodologies employed to document and optimize my journey in securing a Business Analyst position.
+It demonstrates my analytical skills, process improvement capabilities, and commitment to data-driven decision-making in a real-world context."